Willy-is/youtube-site/README.md

 ## Player

 In Player section, `controls` is used in the video placeholder.
+Also, `position: sticky` is used to place the video on top while the screen is scrolling down.

 ## Info